JacobM184/EfficientNet-for-Gun-detection/README.md

 The Dropout layer in our implementation works by randomly choosing nodes to deactivate at the end of an MBConv block (does not apply for all the layers, only the ones that are repeated).
 We chose to add this functionality to our MBConv layers because it helps mitigate the risk of the model 'memorising' data, and allows for building new and better connections in the network.

 ## Scaling
 We used the scaling factors and other parameters (such as input channels, output channels, and repeats to name a few) to create an Excel sheet that will allow us to calculate the specific parameter to be changed for each model.
 This allowed us to quickly test different versions of EfficientNet, as the parameters to be changed in each scaled model could be easily found.
-Examples form our Excel sheet are shown below:
+We were also able to make quick changes to the scaling calculations to test out results from different scaling factors and/or rounding techniques.
+Examples from our Excel sheet are shown below:

 B3 model: